stamats/STWR/README.md

 ## Die Tutorien - The Tutorials:

+Die einzelnen Tutorien finden sich in den entsprechenden Ordnern (T1, T2, ...).

+The individual tutorials can be found in the corresponding folders (T1, T2, ...).

 T1: Der Box- und Whisker-Plot - The Box- and Whisker-Plot

 T2: Datenorganisation mit Tabellenkalkulationsprogrammen - Data Organization with Spreadsheet Programs